signalfx/integrations/collectd-mysql/README.md

 ### DESCRIPTION

-This file describes the MySQL plugin for collectd.
-Use it to monitor MySQL database performance.
+Use the MySQL plugin for collectd to monitor MySQL database performance.

 This plugin connects to a MySQL instance and reports on the values returned by a `SHOW STATUS` command.
 This includes the following: